Kayla Cromer: Career

 Cromer made her acting debut in the TV series South of Hell in 2015.
 She later appeared in the films Desert Dwellers and Blood Orange, the latter of which she wrote before landing the role of Matilda in Everything's Gonna Be Okay.
 She was set to appear in a film titled Okinawa but production was derailed due to the death of the writer and director in 2018.
 She has also worked as a model.
 In 2024 she joined the cast of The Good Doctor as Charlotte "Charlie" Lukaitis, an autistic medical student.
 She first appeared on the show in Season 7's episode 2 titled "Skin in the Game".

 Personal life

 Cromer was diagnosed with dyscalculia, dyslexia and attention deficit hyperactivity disorder at the age of seven and was diagnosed with autism spectrum disorder years later.
 She publicly disclosed her diagnosis at the 2019 Freeform Summit.
-She is the first autistic actor to play an autistic main character in a TV series and works as an activist trying to end the stigma of being autistic.
+She is the first openly autistic actor to play a main character with autism in a TV series and works as an activist trying to end the stigma of having autism.